webgence/Best-HS-Work/README.md

 # Best-HS-Work
-Here's some of my best HS work excluding CS
+Here's some of my HS work excluding CS